 Project Overview

-The 175 MW / 350 MWh Cross Town battery storage project will provide energy and capacity services to the New England grid, enhancing grid reliability and accelerating the integration of readily available renewable energy.
+The 175 MW / 350 MWh Cross Town battery storage project provides energy and capacity services to the New England grid, enhancing grid reliability and accelerating the integration of readily available renewable energy.
 Cross Town submitted an application for Site Plan Review approval from the Town of Gorham’s Planning Board.
 The Site Plan approval was awarded in April 2022.
 In 2023, Cross Town received final authorizations from the U.S. Army Corps of Engineers and the following permits from the Maine Department of Environmental Protection (MDEP): SLODA, NRPA, Freshwater Wetland Alteration, and Water Quality Certification.

 Construction of the Cross Town Energy Storage project began in Spring 2024.